suldod/suldod.github.io/_posts/2020-11-22-HackTheBox-Buff-Sample-Test-Title-Width-100%.md

 ---
 layout: single
 title: "Hack The Box Write-up #6 : Buff, Sample Title Width Test, Classes: Wide."
+excerpt: "Delivery is a quick and fun easy box where we have to create a MatterMost account and validate it by using automatic email accounts created by the OsTicket application.
+The admins on this platform have very poor security practices and put plaintext credentials in MatterMost.
+Once we get the initial shell with the creds from MatterMost we’ll poke around MySQL and get a root password bcrypt hash.
+Using a hint left in the MatterMost channel about the password being a variation of PleaseSubscribe!, we’ll use hashcat combined with rules to crack the password then get the root shell."
 date: 2020-11-22
 categories:
   - hackthebox